THE MUDDLE FAMILIES

 John died at Uckfield on 22 April 1889 from phthisis (another name for consumption or tuberculosis), at the age of 55, and he was buried in Uckfield Cemetery on 27 April 1889.
 John’s death was registered by his stepdaughter Fanny Wheatley, who was present at his death.
 In the census of 5 April 1891 Frances and her five children by John were living at Mill Mead in the New Town area of Uckfield, and Frances was working as a charwoman.

-Six years after John’s death Frances, at the age of 49, married 41-year-old bachelor Henry Tyler Hedges at Holy Cross Church in Uckfield on 9 November 1895.
+Six years after John’s death Frances, at the age of 49, married 41-year-old bachelor Henry Tyler Hedges at the Parish Church of Holy Cross in Uckfield on 9 November 1895.
 They were both then living in Uckfield and Henry was a hoopmaker.
 Henry was the son of Charles and Elizabeth Ann Hedges; he had been born at Liverpool in Lancashire, and baptised at St Peter's Church in Liverpool on 28 June 1854.
 After his father's death Henry's mother had married Peter Mansbridge in 1872 and in the census of 3 April 1881 Henry was living with them at Bolney in Sussex, then in the census of 5 April 1891 Henry was living with them in Alexander Road in the New Town area of Uckfield.

 Henry and Frances were living at 5 Foxhall Cottages in Framfield Road, Uckfield when Frances' son William joined the militia in 1896.
 In the census of 31 March 1901 they were living at 5 Foxhall Terrace in Framfield Road (same place as Foxhall Cottages) with Frances' youngest son, and Henry was continuing to work as a wooden hoopmaker.
 Henry's mother and his stepfather, Elizabeth Ann and Peter Mansbridge, were then living two doors away at 3 Foxhall Terrace.
 Frances died at the age of 57 (not 56 as given on her death certificate), her death being registered in Uckfield registration district during the 3rd quarter of 1903.